Back

 Within each Confluence space, employees can then create pages for long-lasting information that may evolve (e.g., IT best practices).
 Blogs are perfect for one-time updates (e.g., remote working policy enforcement).

-Viewtracker – Analytics for Confluence- allows you to analyze data like Top Spaces to know content performance trends.
+Viewtracker – Analytics for Confluence allows you to analyze data to know content performance trends.
 This information gives insights into how teams use shared knowledge to move work forward.
 More metrics and insights can be gained from the Content & Usage Report.

-For instance, maybe you noticed an increase in visitors coming to the IT space when the remote working policy is enforced.
+For instance, maybe you noticed increased visitors coming to the IT space when the remote working policy was enforced.
 Use this insight to create and communicate an IT best practice guide for employees working from home.

 When used strategically as an information center, the Confluence intranet can improve employee productivity and collaboration.